derhansen/derhansen.github.io/_posts/2019-03-18-extending-extbase-domain-models-and.md

 `config.tx_extbase.objects` can be found [here](https://github.com/derhansen/sf_event_mgt_extend_demo/tree/0.2.0).
 I
 migrated this demo extension to use XCLASSes instead.

-The code below shows, how two models and one controller are extended using XLASS
+The code below shows, how two models and one controller are extended using XCLASS.

 {% highlight php %}
 // XCLASS event